 - Submitting ideas in June & July

 - Volunteering as a Budget Delegate from August-November to research the submitted ideas and ultimately determine which project proposals make it to the PB ballot

 - Volunteering to help out at voting events in December

 - Providing translation services for events and outreach materials

 - Helping to spread the word about PB to make sure that people in all corners of Cambridge know about this initiative and can participate

-Budget Delegates are volunteers who work to research, evaluate, and prioritize the capital project ideas submitted by community members and develop them into concrete project proposals for a public vote.
+Budget Delegates are volunteers who work in the fall to research, evaluate, and prioritize the project ideas submitted by community members over the summer.
+Budget Delegates ultimately develop the final project proposals for the annual PB vote in December.
 They do this through research, community assessments, and site visits, as well as through consultations with City staff regarding project feasibility and cost.
-Budget Delegates evaluate submitted ideas on four main criteria: community need, project need, impact, and feasibility.
+Budget Delegates evaluate submitted ideas on three main criteria: need, impact, and feasibility.

-During the first PB process, 40+ Budget Delegates worked in 4 committees to narrow down 380 submitted ideas into 20 final project proposals for the ballot.
-6 of those projects won funding.
+During the third PB process, 60+ Budget Delegates worked in 5 committees to narrow down 548 submitted ideas into 20 final project proposals for the ballot.
+7 of those projects won funding.

 You can read about the voting process and the winning projects from past PB cycles here.